 - Physical Science

-are meant to help you create your high school plan.
+The courses listed above are meant to help you create your high school plan.
 If you have not already done so, talk to a school counselor or parent about the courses you are considering taking.

 - have a high school diploma or GED; and

 - have work experience in a related occupation or have a combination of education and experience.

 A college degree is not required to become a weatherization installer or technician.
 However, many installers and technicians have an associate degree in a building trade-related field, or a certificate from a training program.

 A small number of colleges and universities offer training or continuing education programs in weatherization installation or technology.
-These programs offer specific courses in weatherization techniques as well as courses in work place safety and basic building and construction skills.
+These programs offer specific courses in weatherization techniques as well as courses in workplace safety and basic building and construction skills.